-Build-A- Lot Metropolis Game Basics
+Build-A- Lot Metropolis Game Basics (2 out of 5)

 In this city builder you have two main areas to work in. the first is your main city where you can add decorations and businesses.
 In your neighborhoods, you take part in timed quests to construct various buildings.
 So for example, you might need to build six homes, upgrade them, and bring in a certain amount of rent.
 It can be tricky to complete the task in the time allowed but it adds a tremendous amount of strategy and thinking into the game.
 You can add several different neighborhood types to your growing city but most cost game credits, which is disappointing.
 Other things you can do include collecting money from businesses and adding decorations to keep your citizens happy in the game.